semrush/intergalactic/website/docs2/style/typography/typography.md

 Each subsequent level of the nested list is indented to the left.
 The `margin` between list levels for all font sizes are 8px.

-@table-caption Font styles for nested lists
+Table: Font styles for nested lists

 | px   | Tokens                | Margins                                          |
 | ---- | --------------------- | ------------------------------------------------ |